sachbhat/sachbhat.github.io/_posts/2018-11-07-income-predicts-test-success.md

 ![](/public/images/4061144276_a2c7811b4e_b.jpg)

 It's not new news that income can predict success in school (see [here](https://www.theatlantic.com/education/archive/2018/10/lacking-internet-millions-teens-cant-do-homework/574402/), [here](http://www.americaspromise.org/news/pbs-newshour-biggest-predictor-college-success-family-income), and [here](https://journals.sagepub.com/doi/abs/10.3102/0013189X18785632)), but I set out to determine the size of the gap in Washington schools, how it trends across grades, and whether schools with diversity (both rich and poor kids) have success.
-This is not a set of solutions, this is gathering baseline data to see trends and understand the divide.
+I don't propose any solutions here; I'm simply analyzing data to understand the divide.
 <!--more-->

 This post looks at Washington State data that is provided by the Office of Superintendent of Public Instruction (OSPI) for their Smarter Balanced Assesments that occur from grade 3 onwards.
 From this data source, I attempted to answer the following questions:

 1. What is the size of the achievement gap, as measured by assessment scores?